The demand for good accommodation in the UK has never been higher

 Although being a private residential landlord can never be described as a straightforward profession there are certain factors that can make life a lot easier to cope with.
-Simple things like good, cheap landlord insurance and a good tenant can make a world of difference.
+Simple things like a good tenant can make a world of difference.

 At a time when landlords in the UK are experiencing one of the best periods for many years, it might seem surprising how highly valued a good tenant should be.
 Surely with the demand out there for good accommodation, as soon as you lose one tenant then another is clamouring at the door.